KhronosGroup/NNEF-Tools/README.md

 This repository contains tools to generate and consume NNEF documents, such as a parser (C++ and Python) that can be included in consumer applications and converters for deep learning frameworks.

 **Much of the tools have been recently refactored into a new `nnef_tools` package.** This is an ongoing work, and some of the converters (Caffe, Caffe2) have not yet been migrated to this new package.
-These converters can be found in the `legacy` folder.
+These converters can be found in the 'legacy' folder.

 # IMPORTANT BUG FIX